melee01/tp/docs/UserGuide.md

 travelers to log expenses, categorize them, and view a summary of their spendings in one place.
 TripBuddy ensures budgeting is easy and hassle-free, so travelers can focus on enjoying their trip.

-## Quick Start

-{Give steps to get started quickly}

-1. Ensure that you have Java 17 or above installed.
-2. Down the latest version of `TripBuddy` from [here](http://link.to/duke).

 ## Notes about the command format

 - Words in UPPER_CASE are the parameters to be supplied by the user.